Pierre Nothomb

 Pierre, Baron Nothomb (28 March 1887 – 29 December 1966) was a Belgian writer and right-wing politician.
 He was well known for his varied and voluminous output of prose and poetry.
 His works included poetry, essays, novels, biographies marked by their passionate tone, imagination, religious sentiment and attention to the detail.

 In the period between the two world wars, Nothomb also came to prominence as the co-founder of several reactionary and near-fascist nationalist movements.
 In the post-war era Nothomb continued to be active in politics, albeit as an advocate of an ever closer Europe.

 Early life

-A baron, Nothomb was born in Tournai into one of Belgium's leading families and was a descendant of Jean-Baptiste Nothomb.
+Nothomb was born in Tournai into a family of Belgian politicians and public servants.
+He was elevated to the Belgian nobility in 1933 at the age of 46 and was awarded the personnel title (non-hereditary) of baron in 1937 when he was 50 years old.
+He was a descendant of Jean-Baptiste Nothomb.
 Nothomb studied at the Catholic University of Leuven from which he graduated with his doctorate in politics in 1910.
 By the age of 20 he was a regular author for Catholic journals.
 During World War I Nothomb worked as a propaganda writer for the Belgian government, producing such works as Les Barbares et la Belgique, La Belgique martyre, Le Roi Albert and Villes meurtries de Belgique.